joseph-code-EDA/sprint-3/personal-site-design.md

 <br>
 **Simple grid frameworks** will be used to maintain the theme of simplicity.<br>
 <br>
-Included considerations for improved performance are:<br>
+Included considerations for improved performance are :<br>
 1. Limited images (1-2 only)
 2. Limited type fonts (1-2) maximum
 3. Minimal navigation options
 <br>